nginxinc/nginx-service-mesh/docs/content/get-started/install.md

 ## Overview

-This topic contains instructions for downloading and installing NGINX Service Mesh using the `nginx-meshctl` command line tool.
+This guide contains instructions for downloading and installing NGINX Service Mesh using the `nginx-meshctl` command line tool.

 For Helm users, see how to [Install NGINX Service Mesh using Helm]( {{< ref "/get-started/install-with-helm.md" >}} ).